 In fact, if you have had a past knee injury, you may experience pain in a variety of different settings including travel.
 Wearing a knee sleeve any time you have a flare-up can ease this pain.

 It is important to remember that sometimes compression therapy can take some getting used to.
 Start by wearing your knee sleeve for an hour or two at a time before working your way up to longer stretches such as a long airplane ride or a long day of sitting in the office.

-As always, you should ask your doctor if you have any questions.
+As always, you should ask your doctor to provide you with the guidelines or if you have any questions.

 How Long Should Knee Sleeves Be Worn

-Once you are used to compression socks and sleeves, you can wear them from the time you get up until you go to bed at night.
+Once you are used to compression socks and sleeves, these can maintain healthy nutrition and be a part of your lifestyle and you can wear them from the time you get up until you go to bed at night.
 Cross country car trip?
 No problem!
 Standing for your whole shift?
 Got it!

 As noted above, take a few days to work up to longer stretches of time and always check in with your doctor before starting any therapy regimen.

 It is also important to remember that, in general, you should not lie down to sleep with your compression gear on for two main reasons.
 First, if you are laying down, you are not going to have the same circulation problems that you would normally have when sitting or standing.
 This is because your body does not have to work as hard to counteract the effects of gravity.
 Secondly, if the compression is too tight, you may not notice.
 This could make existing circulation problems much worse.